 At the Fermi level, we observe a high density of states with large contributions (due to multiple crossings) from transition metals Ta or Nb and minor contributions from other constituent elements of the A$_3$B composition, as shown in Appendix C. In the momentum space, the conduction band minima at $\Gamma$ point originates from the s-orbitals of group III elements or pnictogens in the A$_3$B composition while the valence band maxima at $\Gamma$ point originate from the d-orbitals of transition metals.
 Since these dispersions vary between the Ta$_3$Y and Nb$_3$X compositions, their relative positions define the density of states at the Fermi level and in turn the superconducting critical temperature ($T_c$) of the system.

-In Ta$_3$As and Ta$_3$Bi, the conduction band minima with s-orbital contributions are below the valence band maxima with d-orbital contributions at $\Gamma$ point as evident from Fig. \ref{bands-ta3x} (a,c).
-However, in the case of Ta$_3$Sb and Nb$_3$X, the conduction bands and valence bands are well separated throughout the Brillouin zone as evident from Fig. \ref{bands-ta3x}(b) and Fig. \ref{bands-nb3y}, respectively.
+In Ta$_3$As and Ta$_3$Bi, the conduction band minima with s-orbital contributions are below the valence band maxima with d-orbital contributions at $\Gamma$ point as observed in Fig. \ref{bands-ta3x} (a,c).
+However, in the case of Ta$_3$Sb and Nb$_3$X, the conduction bands and valence bands are well separated throughout the Brillouin zone as presented in Fig. \ref{bands-ta3x}(b) and Fig. \ref{bands-nb3y}, respectively.
 In this last case, the s-orbital contributions are farther away from the Fermi level as compared to the Ta$_3$Y family.
 The well-resolved band manifolds in Ta$_3$Sb and Nb$_3$X are accompanied by band inversions across the Fermi level which could produce topological properties.
 We will see that the presence of the s-orbitals band produces additional anticrossings and additional bands that increase the spin Hall conductivity (SHC) and $T_c$ respectively.